umersajid11/AI_Powered_IT_Troubleshooting_Assistant/README.md

 4. User Interface:
-o	Built using Gradio for an intuitive and interactive experience. o	Real-time text based chatbot capabilities allow seamless interaction for users. o	In future we will also add Real-time text and audio input/output capabilities.
+o	Built using Gradio for an intuitive and interactive experience. o	Real-time text based chatbot capabilities allow seamless interaction for users. o	In future I will also add Real-time text and audio input/output capabilities.
 5. Deployment Environment:
 o	Developed on Google Colab for rapid prototyping. o	Scalable cloud-based deployment options ensure widespread accessibility.